-Whether a formal award or a simple pat on the back, recognition can be a powerful tool in your communication arsenal.
+Whether a pat on the back, spot bonus or formal award, recognition can be a powerful tool in your communication arsenal.
 By showing appreciation and communicating a job well done in specific ways, you can enhance team performance and motivate employees to take their work to the next level.

 Recognition can take many forms, so start by asking yourself:

-2. Is there a specific time of year that team members are called upon to meet heightened demand and could benefit from extra acknowledgement of that hard work?
+- Is there a specific time of year that team members are called upon to meet heightened demand and could benefit from extra acknowledgment of that hard work?

 This would be in addition to a steady drumbeat of recognition throughout the year.
-No matter what you decide is the best cadence for formal recognition, remember that informal recognition can happen year-round in the form of a personal word of thanks and appreciation during a team huddle.
+No matter what you decide is the best cadence for formal recognition, remember that informal recognition can happen year-round in the form of a personal word or written note of thanks and appreciation expressed during a team huddle.
 The key is to do it frequently, sincerely, and in as specific a way as possible.

-3. What type of recognition would best resonate with your unique workforce or the individual you are honoring?
+- What type of recognition would best resonate with your unique workforce or the individual you are honoring?
 Is it public acknowledgment?
+Private?
 A celebration event?
-Or something tangible?
+Tangible?
+Intangible?

 In recognition, one size does not fit all.
 One individual might value a public display of gratitude during a meeting, while others might prefer a simple, private word of appreciation.
-Be aware of how members prefer to be recognized or what’s culturally appropriate.
+Be aware of how your employees prefer to be recognized or what’s culturally appropriate.

-4. How can you best structure recognition so members of the team are inspired to participate and feel engaged in the process?
+- How can I best structure recognition so members of the team are inspired to participate and feel engaged in the process?

 Crowdsourcing can certainly be applied to award programs as well.
-Who better to recognize an unsung hero than those who work side-by-side with him or her on a daily basis?
-Consider building excitement and involvement by taking nominations by email or secret ballot, or there are even apps available that allow teams to formally give one another kudos.
+Who better to recognize everyday heroes than those who work side-by-side with them on a daily basis?
+Consider building excitement and involvement by taking nominations by email or ballot; there also are apps available that allow teams to formally give one another kudos.

 Once you’ve thought through the answers to these questions, you can begin to formulate the structure of your recognition.
 In doing so, remember these key guidelines: